 Preservation Long Island is pleased to announce the gift of a group of important early American portraits from descendants of the Nelson and Lloyd families of Boston and Long Island

 For over three hundred years, portraits of Elizabeth Tailer Nelson (1667–1734), John Nelson (1654–1734), Henry Lloyd I (1685–1763), and James Lloyd III (1769–1831) remained in the possession of the same family that commissioned them centuries ago.
 Preservation Long Island is honored to be the new stewards of these important pieces of American history and to make them available to the public for the first time.
-This gift coincided with the launch of the first phase of the Jupiter Hammon Project, a long-term initiative that will transform how we engage future visitors to Joseph Lloyd Manor (1767) with the entangled stories of the Lloyd family and the families they enslaved for more than a century at the Manor of Queens Village on Long Island, today Lloyd Neck.
+This gift coincided with the launch of the first phase of the Jupiter Hammon Project, a long-term initiative that will transform how we engage future visitors to Joseph Lloyd Manor (1767) with the entangled stories of the Lloyd family and the families they enslaved for more than a century at the Manor of Queens Village, today Lloyd Neck.

 We are grateful to the descendants for recognizing the important work of the Jupiter Hammon Project and for giving the portraits a new, permanent home with Preservation Long Island.
 In gifting the paintings, the donors wrote: “After being in family care all these years, we believe that these portraits are going to the right place with you and your colleagues at Preservation Long Island, where we hope that they will be useful in your development of a deeper historical understanding and contextualization of the issues and events that swirled around the Long Island area in colonial times and later.”